 The future of Z-Wave home automation

-We would like to see more Z-Wave ready hardware come onto the market such as fridges, kettle (the Smarter iKettle looks cool!) and media devices.
+We would like to see more Z-Wave ready hardware come onto the market such as fridges, kettles (the Smarter iKettle looks cool!), robovacs, robomowers, and media devices.

 Overall, Z-Wave home automation is the system we’ve been looking for.
-The entry price is cheap enough for anyone to get started.
-Plus as it’s DIY friendly, you don’t have any expensive installation costs.
+The entry price is inexpensive enough for anyone to get started.
+Plus, as it’s DIY friendly, you don’t have any expensive installation costs.

 All in all, we recommend starting with an eBay search for Fibaro products.
 Remember to start with one feature in a single room and build from there.